Aurora Hamm – Secretary-General

 Franz Lentner – African Union: Peace and Security Council (AU PSC)

 Franz is currently studying economics in his hometown Bonn.
-Growing up in this beautiful city, known as Germany’s UN-headquarter, the United Nations were quite early present in his life.
+Growing up in this beautiful city, known as Germany’s UN-headquarter, the United Nations was quite early present in his life.
 To enhance his UN experience he joined BIMUN/SINUB in 2015 and attended its Conference in the same year.
 From the first moment he was amazed by the international spirit and since then took part in many more conferences.
 One of them was very special to him and hence he is thrilled to attend BerlInMUN for the third time and chair the African Unione Peace and Security Council.
-When Franz is not committed to his MUN-life, he enjoys meeting friends, travelling and hopping through various bars.
+When Franz is not committed to his MUN-life, he enjoys meeting friends, traveling and hopping through various bars.
 A bit more special interests of him are his love for tea or his habit to demonize pineapple whenever he can.

 He is sure that BerlInMUN 2018 will be a great conference and he is very excited to meet you in August.